gregorio-project/hyphen-la/patterns/generation/README.md

 Every line of the word list may contain up to four fields divided by commas.

-The **first field** of an input line contains a Latin word as written in a dictionary (normally nominative singular for nouns, nominative singular masculine for adjectives, first person present indicative active for verbs).
+The **first field** contains a Latin word as written in a dictionary (normally nominative singular for nouns, nominative singular masculine for adjectives, first person present indicative active for verbs).

 The **second field** contains the word type as described below.
 This field is empty for uninflectable words.